A patient came into the clinic last week limping with knee pain and asked:

 When it comes to your joints, these quick fixes are not the way forward to fix your problem long-term

-To make sure you secure your seat in time, give us a call on: 01429 866771 before Saturday 7th October, and if you know anyone who is suffering at the moment and they could benefit from this, pass our number their way to help put an end to it, quick.
+However, we only have limited availability, so to make sure you secure your free taster session in time, give us a call on: 01429 866771, and if you know anyone who is suffering at the moment and they could benefit from this, pass our number their way to help put an end to it, quick.

 P.S.
 If you’d like some easy, actionable tips you can use now to start easing your knee pain, click here to download my free knee pain guide: http://www.paulgoughphysio.com/knee-pain